SRamen1999/NYC_Age_CrimeRate_difference_Heat_Map/README.md

 I used the age and plot them with the same threshold_scale using folium.
 Using the given borough names in the data set.

 # OBJECTIVE
-*Use publicly avaibale police data that reports crimes in different areas around NYC. \
+Use publicly avaibale police data that reports crimes in different areas around NYC. \
-*Then extract the data and make multiple choropleth maps using the same threshold_scale to see the difference \
+Then extract the data and make multiple choropleth maps using the same threshold_scale to see the difference \
 of crime rate based on age in each NYC borough.

+# Hypothesis
+My underlying hypothesis on this topic is people who just turn to adulthood commit more crimes.

 # Data Section
+The data set I used is Public-Safety NYPD-Arrest-Data-Year-to-Date.

-Age group prrovided by the publicly avaiable data set
+Age group prrovided by the publicly avaiable data set is
 <pre>
     AGE_GROUP
 0     25-44